dojo/cli-build-app/README.md

 #### Functional mode

 The `functional` mode creates bundles that can be used to run the functional tests of the application.

+### Polyfills

+The build command conditionally loads polyfills from `@dojo/framework/shim` based on your application's usage and the user's browser capabilities.

+#### Legacy Browser Support

+By default, the build will support the last two versions of the latest browsers.
+To support IE 11, run the build with the `--legacy` (`-l`) flag.

 ### Asset Management